 Civil War Sesquicentennial Exhibit

 During the Civil War Sesquicentennial, the Brown House Museum will offer a rotating exhibit like none offered before.
-Civil War artifacts, memorabilia, personal letters written from soldiers to their loved ones and historic war papers from Washington County families will be on display.
-Uniforms, trunks, weapons and other Civil War items can be seen.
+Civil War artifacts, memorabilia, personal letters written from soldiers to their loved ones, historic war papers from Washington County families, uniforms, trunks, weapons and other Civil War items wil be on display.

-See history unfold in the house where it is said General Sherman rested, dined with the family, napped and set up his headquarters when ...read more
+See history unfold in the house where it is said General Sherman rested, dined with the family, and set up his headquarters when he came to Sandersville ...read more